Graduate Degrees in Space Engineering

-A program of study consists of courses totaling at least 138 units; of these, at least 84 units must be in the following subject areas:
+A program of study consists of courses totaling at least 135 units; of these, at least 81 units must be chosen from the following curricular track:

 A grade of C or higher must be achieved in all the required classes unless they are only offered pass/fail, in which case a pass must be achieved in each class.
-For both the Aeronautics and Space Engineering master’s degrees, the remaining 27 units of electives are to be chosen from courses at Caltech that support the broader goals of the respective programs, subject to the approval of the option representative.
-Students must have a proposed program approved by their adviser prior to registration for the first term of work toward the degree.
+For both the Aeronautics and Space Engineering master’s degrees, the remaining 27 units are elective and are to be chosen from courses at Caltech that support the broader goals of the respective programs, subject to the approval of the student’s adviser.
+Students must have a proposed program of courses approved by their adviser prior to registration for the first term of work toward the degree.

 Admission to More Advanced Degrees

-Students who successfully complete the requirements for the masters degree and who wish to pursue the more advanced degrees of Aerospace Engineer or Ph.D. must file a petition to continue work toward the desired degree.
-All students working for the engineer’s degree or the Ph.D. degree are expected to register for and attend one of the advanced seminars (Ae 208 abc or Ae/AM 209 abc).
+Students who successfully complete the requirements for the master’s degree and who wish to pursue the more advanced degree of Doctor of Philosophy (Ph.D.) must file a petition to continue work toward the desired degree.
+All students working for the Ph.D. degree are expected to register for and attend the advanced seminar (Ae 208 abc) for a period of at least two years.

 Degree of Doctor of Philosophy

-Students with a baccalaureate degree equivalent to that given by the Institute are eligible to seek admission to work toward the degree of doctor of philosophy (PhD) in aeronautics or space engineering.
-Students are asked to submit course transcripts, letters of recommendation as well as GRE scores and evidence of English language proficiency as detailed in the graduate application.
-The courses required for the masters degree must without exception be completed in one year.
+Students with a baccalaureate degree equivalent to that given by the Institute are eligible to seek admission to work toward the degree of doctor of philosophy (Ph.D.) in aeronautics or space engineering.
+Students are asked to submit course transcripts and letters of recommendation as well as evidence of English language proficiency as detailed in the graduate application.
+Submission of GRE exam scores is optional for the 2022 admissions process in aerospace.

 To be recommended for candidacy for the Ph.D. in aerospace, the applicant must

-- have satisfactorily completed at least 138 units of graduate work equivalent to the above Master of Science program
+- have satisfactorily completed at least 135 units of graduate work equivalent to the above Master of Science program;

-In addition to fulfilling these course requirements, the applicant must pass a candidacy examination in the second or third year of residence at the Institute but in any case no later than the third quarter of the third year of residency.
-This examination aims at determining whether the student is successful in integrating formal course work into a mature understanding of fundamental engineering concepts, and at demonstrating his or her professional competence in applying these concepts to the problems being addressed in the course of their PhD research.
+In addition to fulfilling these course requirements, the applicant must pass a candidacy examination in the third year of residence at the Institute.
+This exam should be administered by the start of the second quarter of the third year of residency.
+This examination aims at determining whether the student is successful in integrating formal course work into a mature understanding of fundamental engineering concepts, and at demonstrating his or her professional competence in applying these concepts to the problems being addressed in the course of their Ph.D. research.

 No minor is required for the Ph.D. degree.
 Students are, however, encouraged to take advanced courses appropriate to their particular interests or pursue a minor in consultation with their adviser.

-The student is encouraged to discuss with his or her adviser the desirability of studying foreign languages but there is no formal foreign language requirement for the PhD degree.
+The student is encouraged to discuss with his or her adviser the desirability of studying foreign languages, but there is no formal foreign language requirement for the Ph.D.

 Thesis and Final Examination

-Before graduation, each candidate is required to give a public seminar presenting the results of his or her thesis research.
-For final examination and thesis completion, see the general degree requirements and the section on Examinations, Committees, and Student Responsibilities regarding aerospace.
+Prior to graduation, each candidate is required to give a seminar presenting the results of his or her thesis research.
+For final examination and thesis completion, see also the general degree requirements and the section on Examinations, Committees, and Student Responsibilities regarding aerospace.
 For a description of the Institute requirements for conferral of a Ph.D. see Degree of Doctor of Philosophy.